simon-brooke/beowulf/doc/lisp1.5.md

 English, although it is possible to define it by using M-expressions.

 1. As soon as the PROG feature is entered, the list of program variables is used to make a new list in which each one is paired with NIL.
 This is then appended to the current a-list.
 Thus each program variable is set to NIL at the entrance to the program.
 2. The remainder of the program is searched for atomic symbols that are under- stood to be location symbols.
 A go-list is formed in which each location symbol is paired with a pointer into the remainder of the program.
 3. When a set or a setq - is encountered, the name of the variable is located on the a-list.
-The value of the variable (or cs of the pair) is actually replaced with the new value.
+The value of the variable (or cdr of the pair) is actually replaced with the new value.

 -----
 1. The value of get is set aside.
-This is the meaning of the apparent free or unde- fined variable-
+This is the meaning of the apparent free or undefined variable.
 2. In the actual system this is handled by an FSUBR rather than as the separate special case as shown here.

 <a name="page72">page 72</a>

 If the variable is bound several times on the a-list, only the first or most recent occurrence is changed.
 If the current binding of the variable is at a higher level than the entrance to the prog, then the change will remain in effect throughout the scope of that binding, and the old value will be lost.

 If the variable does not occur on the a-list, then error diagnostic `A4` or `A5` will occur.